How Bad Handwriting is Good in School

-You are probably wondering how does it have anything to do with my topic today.
-Well my girlfriend is also in that class and I was borrowing her notes to cram for the exam.
+You are probably wondering how does it have anything to do with my topic today or am I just casually flexing.
+Well, my girlfriend was also in that class and I was borrowing her notes to prepare for the exam.
 I noticed that her ‘6’ looks really like ‘σ’ (the greek letter sigma).

 I personally NEED to make my writing CLEAR, maybe a little compulsive even.
-But as for my girlfriend, I doubt she even care about if other people can differetiate her ‘σ’ from ‘6’ (it’s probably not even possible in her writing).
-And this is not the first time I notice that.
+But as for my girlfriend, I doubt she even care about if other people can differentiate her ‘σ’ from ‘6’ (it’s probably not even systematically possible with her writing).
+And this is not the first time I noticed that.
 I also find her ‘α’ exactly like an ‘a’ sometimes.
 Also, her handwriting is super small.
-Thus, reading her handwriting is the worst reading experience ever.
-If it were up to me, people who write that kind of indifferentiable text lacks a certain degree of rigor and should not be allow into academia.
+Thus, reading her handwriting is the worst reading experience one could imagine.
+If it were up to me, people who write that kind of indifferentiable text lacks a certain degree of rigor and should not be allowed into academia.
 Yet she is and so is Psychology.
 But apperantly they are allowed into academia and there’s a reason for that.

 This phenomenon is not uncommon.
-In fact, I have a bunch of Physics professors who use blackboards and write confusing text styles.
-For example the way they differentiate ‘n’ and ‘m’ is either doesn’t exist or European or last-century standards.
+In fact, I have many Physics professors who use blackboards and write confusing text styles.
+For example, the way they differentiate ‘n’ and ‘m’ is either non-existent or European.
+(No disrepect here.
+I love all the professors who’s taught me.
+Thank you.)
 This got me thinking.
 Bad handwriting can be advantageous sometimes.
 A lot of the times people don’t look too closely at your calculations when they can’t understand what you are writing.
 Like they were following your calculations when they saw a ‘6’.
 When they started to wonder whether it’s a ‘6’ or a ‘σ’ and you had already finished your calculations for the part and they wouldn’t bother understanding your whole calculation anymore.
 Also, I know that my writing is messy sometimes because I often cross words out because they were not clear and I found out my TA in a math class doesn’t look into my homework at all because of that.
 Thus, I got high scores in all the homeworks in that class.

-Admittedly, it might be a bit frustrating communicating by writing on board with a person with bad handwriting.
-In that case, you just have to post an article in your own blog to complain about it.
+Admittedly, it might be a bit frustrating communicating by writing with a person with bad handwriting.
+In that case, you’ll just have to post an article in your own blog to complain about it.

 Disclaimer: No content on this page should be taken seriously.